 The Guides Manual Pt.
 5 - Things I Learned While Guiding Tours

 But for one last time for the foreseeable future, I must revisit some memories.
 However, this time I would not want to focus on another cruise port.
-I feel that my last three blogs about these experiences have provided a good overview of my job profile and working experience on board.
+My last three blogs about these experiences have provided a good overview of my job profile and working experience on board.
 So, I instead would like to focus on my time in northern Sweden.
 Guiding canoe tours over the lakes of the Skelefteälven was pretty much my first real experience as a commercial guide.
-I learned a lot there, and some of this knowledge I would like to share with you, not only to provide you with some entertainment but also some knowledge you might transfer to your own outdoor experiences.
+I learned a lot there, and I would like to share some of this knowledge with you, not only to provide you with some entertainment but also some knowledge you might transfer to your own outdoor experiences.

 1.: How to cross a lake during a Storm

 This first topic needs some prior knowledge to understand.
 First, you should be aware that the lakes in northern Sweden are large.
 Exceptionally large.
 And this size allows the lakes to build up some frighteningly high waves during stormy days.
 On this tour, we had been on the lake for five days, and we had five days of windy weather.
 We were following the western shore in a southerly direction.
 Here, sheltered between the coast and a chain of islands, the waves never got that high.
 From the first day of our tour, I knew, at one point, we would have to cross the entire lake to reach the eastern shore.
 The only road on which a car could pick us up was located on the eastern coast after all.